Parrot-Developers/DronesWear/README.md

 ##Credit
 This project has been created and is maintained by Djavan Bertrand. <br/>

-Parrot is assuming no responsability on this code.
+Parrot is assuming no responsibility on this code.